 END as open

-Scrubs three float8 failure modes: NaN, ±Infinity, and overflow (≥1e14).
+Scrubs three float8 failure modes: NaN, ±Infinity, overflow (≥1e14).
 Price columns → NULL.
 Volume → 0.
-The safe_numeric macro eliminates the scattered CASE blocks that would otherwise appear in every column of the mart.
+The safe_numeric macro eliminates scattered CASE blocks across every mart column.

 CASE